 For the second aspect (L-shaped availability check also in case of left-only or above-only templates) it should be clarified with original proponents if it was intended.
 K. Naser to report – revisit.

+JVET-AD0387 AHG12: Software Check for JVET-AD0239 (Non-EE2: Fixes for IntraTMP template availability) [K. Naser (InterDigital)] [late]

 JVET-AD0373 Crosscheck of JVET-AD0239 (Non-EE2: Fixes for IntraTMP template availability) [D. Ruiz Coll (Ofinno)] [late] [miss]